-If the school is set up for Flexible Scheduling, new options will be available on this page.
+If the district has enabled Flexible Scheduling, new options will be available on this page.
 Use Flex Scheduling for Next Year will display under the Scheduling Status section.
-Selecting this option will also turn on a new option under the Scheduling Options section Use Staff-Section Association(SSE) instead of Teacher Numbers(TN) with SMS sections.
+Selecting this option will also turn on a new option under the Scheduling Options section Use Staff-Section Association instead of Teacher Numbers(TN) with SMS sections.

 Under Scheduling Status, choose the correct option for your scheduling needs: Scheduling Students into Classes for the Current School Year, Scheduling Students into Classes for the Next School Year, Use Flex Scheduling for Next Year.
-Scheduling for next year in this year’s database will use the Next Grade field and will schedule active students and students with a status tag of ‘*’ (i.e., pre-enrolled).
+Scheduling for next year in this year’s database will use the Next Grade (STU.NG) field and will schedule active students and students with a status tag of ‘*’ (i.e., pre-enrolled).

-Note: If you are scheduling students for the next school year and will have feeder school students, it is recommended to have your feeder students (i.e., pre-enrolled students) loaded into the school to schedule along with the current school students.
+NOTE: If you are scheduling students for the next school year and will have feeder school students, it is recommended to have your feeder students (i.e., pre-enrolled students) loaded into the school to schedule along with the current school students.
 The Scheduling Status can be changed to Scheduling Students into Classes for the Next School Year or Use Flex Scheduling for Next Year before the feeder students are added.

 Under Scheduling Options, select the option Do NOT allow an Alternate Course Request that has already been selected as a primary or alternate request to prevent a student from requesting a course as an Alternate Course if the student already has that course as a primary or alternate course request.

-The option to Use Staff-Section Association(SSE) instead of Teacher Number(TN) with SMS sections will appear only when the Use Flex Scheduling for Next Year option is selected under Scheduling Status and will be checked on by default.
-It will read the records in the STF table to allow them to be assigned to sections.
+The option to Use Staff-Section Association instead of Teacher Number(TN) with SMS sections will appear when the Use Flex Scheduling for Next Year option is selected under Scheduling Status and will be checked on by default.
+It will read the records in the Staff (STF) table to allow them to be assigned to sections.
+Enabling this option will also ignore existing TCH records and will only read from the Staff (STF) data.
 This option can be turned off when a different option is selected under Scheduling Status which will then allow teachers from the TCH table to be used.